PostSonne/studying/README.md

-# Repository with study stuff
+# Repository with University studying stuff